Smobro30/acadience-math-cbm-generator/README.md

 ## License

-This tool is designed for educational use with Acadience™ Math curriculum materials.
+This tool is designed for educational use and inspired by the Acadience™ Math curriculum materials.

 ## Getting Started

-Simply open the `index.html` file in any modern web browser to start generating worksheets.
+Simply open the [LINK]([url](https://smobro30.github.io/acadience-math-cbm-generator/)) in any modern web browser to start generating worksheets.
 No installation or setup required.